Luca-A-Magalhaes/himcd/README.md

 The project uses [MySQL](https://www.mysql.com/downloads/) as default database engine, you will need an instance running with a database for the project.
 If you want to change to another engine refer to [SQLAlchemy Manual](https://docs.sqlalchemy.org/en/14/core/engines.html) and edit the `config.py`.

-Also if you dont want to setup an database initially, you can use an development database provide on the [Using Docker](#using-docker) setup.
+Also if you dont want to setup a database initially, you can use a development database provide on the [Using Docker](#using-docker) setup.
 WARNING: we DO NOT recommend using this database on production environment, since all database data WILL BE WIPED on the container removal.

 ### Using Docker

 We recommend using [Docker](https://www.docker.com/) to facilitate the configuration of the project.

-After [installing the Docker engine](https://www.docker.com/get-started), edit `environment` section in `docker-compose.yaml` (line 13) with your database connection.
+After [installing the Docker engine](https://www.docker.com/get-started), edit the `environment` section in `docker-compose.yaml` file (line 13) with your database connection.
 If you're running the database locally, leave the `DB_HOST` set to `host.docker.internal`.

-If you dont have database runnning.
+If you dont have a database runnning.
 Comment lines 14-18 of `docker-compose.yaml` and uncomment lines 19-31 to use a development mysql database.

-Then you can run (Notice: this can take a while depending on how much resources you enabled for Docker).
+Then you can run the following command to create the containers (Notice: this can take a while depending on how much resources you enabled for Docker).

 ```
 docker-compose up -d